jwulf/joshwulf.com/content/blog/2020/02/avoid-global-state.md

 title = "Avoiding global mutable state in browser JS" type = "post"
 +++

+_This is part of [a series of posts](https://www.joshwulf.com/categories/stackoverflowed/) where I refactor code from StackOverflow questions, with a discussion of the changes.
+One of the great things about JavaScript is how scalable it is.
+You can start with a simple script, and there is nothing wrong with that.
+Usually these posts are about refactorings other than what the questioner asked about, and would be out of scope for the SO answer._

 Global scope is a feature of browser JavaScript that is a source of bugs.